AdrianRossouw/daemon-co-za/_includes/about.md

-Adrian Rossouw node.js developer based in Cape Town, South Africa.
-For the past 3 years he has been working remotely for <a href='http://developmentseed.org'>DevelopmentSeed</a>
-based in Washington DC.
+__Adrian Rossouw__ is a [Node.js](http://nodejs.org) developer based in __Cape Town, South Africa__.
+He has helped build and launch several applications in node.js since finding the platform in 2010.

+In a previous life he was a core contributer to the [Drupal](http://drupal.org) project, and was the founder of the [Aegir Hosting System](http://aegirproject.org) for Drupal.